codepath/android_guides/View-Hierarchy-Animations.md

 ```

 If you need to perform any additional animation changes, you can also use the `setEnterAction()` and `setExitAction()`.

+Check out this [example project](https://github.com/lgvalle/Material-Animations) for more details.

 ## References